qaware/qaware-blog-source/content/posts/2020-12-10-openapi-for-spring-generator.md

 ## Acknowledgements

-This library was developed by [Dirk Kröhan](https://github.com/dkroehan) and [Andreas Grub](https://github.com/neiser) and was gratefully supported by
+This library was developed by [Dirk Kröhan](https://github.com/dkroehan) and [Andreas Grub](https://github.com/neiser) and was gratefully supported by [QAware] by allowing us to do that during paid working hours.
-[QAware] by allowing us to do that during paid working hours.
-It was finally released thanks to the QAgarage day!
+It was finally released thanks to the QAgarage day end of November, where many of us took the chance to do useful stuff but never found time for it outside the usual project churn.